Gretel - Turn Your LinkedIn Profile into a Job Magnet

 • Hiring managers, both before or after your interview

-• People researching careers like yours
+• Career climbers researching jobs and career paths like yours

 • Current and potential clients, vendors and consultants